david-luison-starkey/bash-annotations/README.md

 Annotations created with @inject can inject their body before, after, or before and after the annotated function's body.

-@inject takes one argument, the trigger conditon.
+@inject takes one argument, the injection location.

-Trigger condition can be either: PRE, POST, or PREPOST
+Injection location argument can be either: PRE, POST, or PREPOST

 ```bash
 @inject PRE